-By participating in 10 tailor-made modules taught by top-industry experts and leaders, you will:
+By participating in dynamic and interactive modules held by top-industry experts and leaders, you will:

 - Garner a better understanding of what sustainable fashion actually means in a modern age;